fan2goa1/fan2goa1/README.md

 ## 🔭 I'm currently working on

 - IELTS English Test.
-- (Soon) An Algorithm intern in Meituan.
+- An Algorithm intern in Meituan.
 - Collect and sort the learning materials through these 3 years.

 ## 🌱 I'm currently learning